 In 2003, the Department of Veterans Affairs developed a nationwide registry of veterans with ALS.
 The registry is designed to: identify as completely as possible all living veterans with ALS and to track the health status of these veterans; collect data, including DNA samples and clinical information, which will be available for approved studies examining the causes and treatment of ALS; and to provide a way for the VA to inform veterans with ALS about research studies for which they may be eligible to participate.
+The VA stopped enrollment in the registry at the end of FY 2007.
+However, the registry continues to supply data for research.

-As of March 2007, the registry has enrolled more than 1,800 veterans with ALS, 1,000 of whom currently are living, and it continues to identify additional veterans with ALS, including those who have served in the military since the start of the current conflict in Iraq.
-In fact, the registry has identified veterans who served in every era dating from before World War II.
+From 2003 to 2007, the registry enrolled 2,121 veterans with ALS, approximately 500 of whom currently are living, and it collected more than 1,200 DNA samples from veterans with ALS.
+The registry has identified veterans with ALS who have served in every era dating from before World War II and includes veterans who have served in the military since the start of the current conflict in Iraq.